What's long and thin and covered in skin,

 The plant can be harvested from April onwards; pull the stems with a twisting motion from the bottom to ensure the entire stalk comes away from the crown.
 Don't remove all the stalks from each crown – always leave three behind.
 To harvest earlier, place a bucket filled with straw over the plant for four weeks to 'force' it.
 The stems will be a much paler pink, will still have that tangy rhubarb taste but will be milder and sweeter, and available for a month earlier.
 After the first harvest the plant should be left to recover until the next season, so it's a good idea to have more than one plant on the go, some to force and some to leave to ripen naturally.
 Stop harvesting around mid July to mid August.
 The taste does change for the worse after this, and it allows the plant to recover ready for the next year.
 It can also be ignored most of the time, and will still produce a great crop.

-Rhubarb can set the teeth on edge unless it is served in a recipe which removes the tartness.
+Rhubarb can set one's teeth on edge unless it is served in a recipe which removes the tartness.
 Here are some ways of serving rhubarb to make it enjoyable.
 Some people can eat (and enjoy!) raw rhubarb dipped in sugar or grated onto vanilla ice cream.
 Others dip it in salt!
 If the rhubarb is cooked with a few leaves of Sweet Cicely it makes it a whole lot better and gets rid of the 'iron filings' aftertaste.
 Put it in cups with a stick in it in the freezer, you will end up with some nice 'water' ices for dessert on a hot day.

 Recipes for fruit crumble can be found in many cookery books.
 The rhubarb is stewed with plenty of sugar.
 One of a variety of crumble toppings can be added before baking.
 The pudding is served with custard, whipped evaporated milk or possibly cream.